datacarpentry/semester-biology/materials/tidyr.md

 3. One value in each cell

 * Unfortunately lots of existing data doesn't follow these rules
-* Need to convert them to to this tidy structure for analysis
+* Need to convert them to this tidy structure for analysis
 * Use a package called `tidyr`

 ```